 I usually prefer the harmless and more mysterious than gory stuff.
 I can’t stand horror movies.
 Gives me the creeps and sleepless nights.
 There are not so many actual Halloween movies that I can watch these days, therefore.
 I loved the kid’s versions when I was little, but I guess I’ve seen the good ones just too many times.
-Now I just put in a good vampire show like Moonlight or Nick Knight or a couple of Halloween episodes of my favorite TV shows.
+Now I just put in a good vampire show like Moonlight or Forever Knight or a couple of Halloween episodes of my favorite TV shows.
 There are plenty. 😉

 Or what about the alternative: Why not read a Halloween/spooky story?
 Short stories are probably best and, if you are not alone, why not read them out loud?
 Maybe someone is good with the scary voice thing.

 Or, if you want to get really imaginative, invent stories yourselves.

 Let The Spook Begin!

 Some people consider Halloween childish.
 Others complain that it has become too commercialized.
 I don’t care.
 I just love the whole thing.

 And if we look at Halloween’s origins, it does have some significance to it.
 It is both a kind of harvest festival and an homage to those who passed away.
 According to the legends, it is also the time of year when the physical and supernatural worlds are closest and magical things can happen. 😉